 How do discount codes work?

-- Upstream developers will receive a discount code to the Summit if they physically attend the PTG
+- Upstream developers will receive a discount code to the Summit if they physically attend either the Atlanta or Denver PTG

 Can my Working Group or Project still meet at the Summit?